 Importantly, the views towards mental health are changing and it is now accepted and valued that people are regularly looking after and improving their mental wellbeing, just as they do their physical health.
+The experience of living through the Covid pandemic appears to have made this more important than ever.
 So, whatever it is that you are struggling with, or if you are just looking to invest in your mental wellbeing, there is support for you.

 What might support look like?

 What counselling, therapy or therapeutic support looks like will depend on your needs, what you are struggling with, your goals and how you want to work through them.
 Generally, clients have a dedicated time each week, which is their safe space to use as they need:

 - Longer-term counselling or psychotherapy: For some individuals it can be most helpful to explore their life and how they have become the person they are today: their childhood, their relationships and how they have been impacted by their experiences.
 Understanding how you are in the world can help bring acceptance, healing and can alleviate the weight of what you have been carrying.
 This can also help identify a new or slightly different way of being, which may lead you to feeling happier or more fulfilled.